-It is a strongly mentored program, designed to encourage the career development of medical students who seek to become leaders as physician-scientists.
+The program is designed to encourage the career development of medical students who seek to become leaders as physician-scientists in translational clinical research.
 Through our multidisciplinary approach, as a student in the PORTAL program you obtain rigorous didactic and practical training in the field of clinical investigation from the very beginning.

 The PORTAL program guides you in designing and conducting original research studies, leading to new approaches to the prevention, diagnosis, prognosis, and treatment of disease.
-This comprehensive dual degree program prepares you for a future as lifelong learners and for careers in academia, research institutes, industry, or regulatory agencies.
+This comprehensive dual degree program prepares you for a future as lifelong learner and for a career in academia, research institutes, industry, or regulatory agencies.